cancervariants/fusion-representation/docs/source/terminology.rst

 ##################
 Regulatory fusions are characterized by the rearrangement of regulatory elements from one gene near a second gene, typically resulting in the increased gene product expression of the second gene.
 This class of gene fusions should be described using the :ref:`regulatory-nomenclature`, and includes promoter-swapping gene fusions such as reg_p@TMPRSS2::ERG, as well as enhancer-driven gene fusions such as reg_e@GATA2::EVI1.

-:opt:`A regulatory fusion is the interaction of regulatory elements of a gene brought into proximity of a partner gene by a` :ref:`genomic rearrangement<rearrangements>`\ :opt:`, modulating gene product expression of the partner gene.`
+:opt:`A regulatory fusion is the novel interaction of a regulatory element brought into proximity of a partner gene by a` :ref:`genomic rearrangement<rearrangements>`\ :opt:`, modulating gene product expression of the partner gene.`

 .. figure:: images/regulatory-fusions.png
    :scale: 50%